Azure/service-fabric-mesh-preview/README.md

 # SeaBreeze CLI Installation

-Install Azure CLI if not, choose according to your OS type:
+Install Azure CLI if have not, choose according to your OS type:
 [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

-The minimum version of Azure CLI is 2.0.24.
+The minimum version of Azure CLI required is 2.0.24.

 You could alternatively use Cloud Shell.